AliBavarchee/Lattice_QCD_qgp/Fortran_L_Full_QCD/readme.md

 # Naïve Lattice Full QCD Simulation

-This repository contains Fortran code for simulating Quantum Chromodynamics (QCD) on a discrete lattice.
+This folder contains Fortran code for simulating Quantum Chromodynamics (QCD) on a discrete lattice.
 The code provides tools to initialize and evolve gauge fields, calculate observables, and analyze the behavior of QCD in a non-perturbative regime.

 ## Fortran Codes